qimu/react-official-tutorial-with-react-way-getting-started/README.md

 Work in Progress

-Refactored the react official tutorial: https://facebook.github.io/react/docs/tutorial.html with the The React Way: Getting Started boilerplate: https://github.com/RisingStack/react-way-getting-started
+Refactored the react official tutorial: https://facebook.github.io/react/docs/tutorial.html with the The React Way: Getting Started boilerplate: https://github.com/RisingStack/react-way-getting-started for that it uses webpack and es6.

+Modifications:

+* simplified app.js
+* not using remarkable

 ## How to start